nxp-imx/imx-smw/Documentations/API/source/capabilities/ele.rst

     retrieve a TLV blob (:numref:`ele_data_blob`).
   - set encypted and signed data as READ_ONCE, meaning that when data is retrieved the subsystem deletes the data.

-The subsystem doesn't allow to:

-  - delete a data.
+  - delete a data on i.MX93.

 **Notes**: